 Britain has a rich and extensive multicultural past that has shaped its identity as a whole over the centuries.
 Surrey History Centre holds key documents that help uncover the story of Black History in the county, and some of these relate to the remarkable life of Cesar Picton (1755 to 1836).
-Cesar Picton's life was not bound up with the slave trade; by contrast, he was a protégé of the wealthy Sir John Philipps and, by the end of his life, was a successful coal merchant, having lived in Kingston, Thames Ditton and elsewhere.
-Much of the research on Cesar's life comes from Kingston-upon-Thames Archaeological Society (KUTAS, SHC ref 8263/2/7).
+Cesar Picton was a successful businessman and coal merchant, who, for much of his life lived in Kingston, Thames Ditton and elsewhere, close to the River Thames in Surrey.
+However, it is important to look at Cesar's origins, which despite his later successes in life and business, involve him being forcibly brought to Britain as a child from Africa.
+Much of the research on Cesar's life comes from Kingston-upon-Thames Archaeological Society (KUTAS) (reference 8263/2/7).

 In June 1762, Cesar was taken to Picton Castle where he trained in household work and was educated.
 He never became a servant as Sir John's only surviving son already had a servant.
 Cesar was treated very well by the family and was accepted as one of their own.
 Lady Philipps died when he was about 33, and left him the large sum of £100 in her will.
 He also received legacies from her daughters on their deaths.